Joey Meneses Player Props: Nationals vs. Brewers

 Joey Meneses At The Plate

-- Meneses is batting .283 with 24 doubles, a triple, eight home runs and 25 walks.
+- Meneses has 24 doubles, a triple, eight home runs and 25 walks while batting .280.

-- Among qualified hitters in MLB, his batting average ranks 20th, his on-base percentage ranks 81st, and he is 96th in the league in slugging.
+- Among qualifying batters in MLB play, his batting average ranks 24th, his on-base percentage ranks 89th, and he is 103rd in the league in slugging.

-- Meneses has had an RBI in 37 games this year (37.4%), including 13 multi-RBI outings (13.1%).
-He has also driven in three or more of his team's runs in six contests.
+- Meneses has driven home a run in 37 games this year (37.0%), including more than one RBI in 13.0% of his games and producing three or more of his team's runs on six occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.